hephaex/Baram/docker/README.md

 [postgresql]
-host = "localhost"  # or "postgres" if running in Docker network port = 5432 database = "ktime" username = "ktime" password = "your_password_from_env"
+host = "localhost"  # or "postgres" if running in Docker network port = 5432 database = "baram" username = "baram" password = "your_password_from_env"

 [opensearch]